-Esther, AMAIDI Regional Coordinator for Europe, was enthusiastic about taking part in the 6th Global Pro Bono Summit (GPBS), which took place in Mumbai from 6th to 9th February 2018.
-The Global Pro Bono Summit is designed as a combination of 2 convening – one focused on development and strengthening of the Global Pro Bono Network and the other that brings together pro bono leaders – Members, Foundations, Corporate and Professional Pro Bono Leaders – to share and collaborate to grow the pro bono movement globally.
+Esther, AMAIDI Regional Coordinator for Europe, was delighted to attend the 6th Global Pro Bono Summit (GPBS), which took place in Mumbai from 6 to 9 February 2018.
+The Global Pro Bono Summit is designed as a combination of two conventions – one focused on developing and strengthening the Global Pro Bono Network and the other bringing together pro bono leaders – members, foundations, corporate and professional pro bono leaders – to share and work together to grow the pro bono movement worldwide.

-In the first two days, Esther participated a meeting series of the Global Pro Bono Network (GPBN) members.
-These network days were dedicated to discuss and agree on the further steps in the GPBN development, its goals and the directions towards which the member organisations aim at advancing the Network.
-At a time when the network moves from a project run and funded by the BMW Foundation and Taproot Foundation into a members-driven, self-governing and eventually self-funded network, it is crucial to have a closer look at the network itself.
-During our two days together as network members-only we want to deepen our relationships, build trust and have fun, but also devote time to the network’s purpose, value proposition, strategy and priorities, as well as to its governance, roles, responsibilities and processes all allowing for a maximum of participation and future engagement of members.
+During the first two days Esther participated in a series of meetings of the members of the Global Pro Bono Network (GPBN).
+These network days were dedicated to discussing and agreeing on the next steps in the development of the GPBN, its goals and the directions in which the member organisations want to push the network forward.
+At a time when the network is evolving from a project run and funded by the BMW Foundation and the Taproot Foundation to a member-driven, self-governing and ultimately self-funded network, it is essential to take a closer look at the network itself.
+During the two days that we spend together as network members, we only want to deepen our relationships, build trust and have fun, but also spend time on the purpose, value proposition, strategy and priorities of the network, as well as its leadership, roles, responsibilities and processes, all of which enable maximum member participation and future engagement.

 The new Global Council

-On 7th February, the elections for the new Global Council members occurred, and Mamerito Ssenfuma, AMAIDI Regional Coordinator for Africa, was honored to be voted as the first Global Council representative of the African continent.
+Elections for the new members of the Global Council took place on 7 February and Mamerito Ssenfuma, AMAIDI Regional Coordinator for Africa, was honoured to be elected as the first Global Council representative for the African continent.

 Multinational Pro Bono